 Where to Check Your Credit Score

-There are three main credit reference agents that will hold information which lenders use to compile your credit score.
-These are Experian, Equifax and Call Credit.
+There are three main credit reference agents that will hold information which lenders use to compile your credit score – Experian, Equifax and Call Credit.
 They are independent organisations that obtain information about your financial behaviour from banks, utilities, credit card providers, and other companies that have financial information about you.

 They then compile this information and sell it to lenders, who use the reports and ratings to verify your application, determine your eligibility for products, and establish the interest rates you’ll be charged.
 For the banks and larger lenders, the information from the credit agencies is not the only factor used in assessing whether or not to lend, but because there is so much information it plays a key part in the assessment.

-Under the terms of the Consumer Credit Act you are also allowed to see your ‘statutory credit file’ from each credit agency for £2.
-Your statutory credit file will contain your personal details, information on any financial links you have to other people as a result of joint products, whether you are on the electoral roll, the credit accounts you have, any missed payments or defaults, and a list of any companies who have recently checked your file.
+Your credit files holds personal details, information about any financial links you have to other people as a result of joint accounts, whether you are on the electoral roll, the credit accounts you have, any missed payments or defaults, and a list of any companies who have recently checked your file.